 Your Restaurant Should Use Paid Advertising

 It is estimated that consumers spend 12.5% of their income on food.
 In addition to having a great website, paid advertising can help your restaurant grow rapidly.
-For the best results, we recommend an integrated strategy which also includes a monthly newsletter, email drip campaigns, and reputation management.
+For the best results, we recommend an integrated strategy that also includes a monthly newsletter, email drip campaigns, and reputation management.